 The obvious way to deal with this problem is to make sure your Plex server is running on a really robust computer.
 But not everyone wants to keep a powerful PC running continuously.

-A new Discover tool now appears on the left menu, under the home navigation.
+The Discover section will now appear on the left menu, under the home navigation.
 Once you set it up to include all the streaming services you subscribe to, as well as a ton of other free and smaller niche services, you'll be able to see what's streaming across them all in one place.
 They're also neatly arranged in some helpful categories, such as Trending, New, Coming Soon, and more.
-Clicking through a title brings up all kinds of info on it, including the services it's available on, as well as the ability to add it to your watchlist.
+Clicking a title brings up all kinds of info on it, including the services it's available on, as well as the ability to add it to your watchlist.

-The new search function added to Plex now brings in results from across your streaming services and ones you don't subscribe to as well.
+Plex's search function brings in results from across your streaming services and ones you don't subscribe to as well.
 It will also pull in results from your own personal media library, Plex's AVOD library, trailers, theatrical releases, and more.
 Searching is simple and can be done using titles, actors, and directors.

 Here's how to get remote access working across your Plex-powered hardware.